 Feeding from the breast or bottle requires strength and coordination.
-Sick or premature babies may not have the strength, development, or coordination to bottle or breastfeed.
-Tube (gavage) feedings allow the baby to get some or all of their feeding into the stomach, which is the most efficient and safest way to provide good nutrition.
-Oral medications can also be given through the tube.
+Sick or premature babies may not be able to suck or swallow well enough to bottle or breastfeed.
+Tube feedings allow the baby to get some or all of their feeding into the stomach.
+This is the most efficient and safest way to provide good nutrition.
+Oral medicines can also be given through the tube.

 HOW IS A FEEDING TUBE PLACED?

 A feeding tube is gently placed through the nose or mouth into the stomach.
-It is usually taped in place.
 An x-ray can confirm correct placement.
-In babies with feeding problems, the tip of the tube may be placed past the stomach into the small intestine to provide slower, continuous feeds.
+In babies with feeding problems, the tip of the tube may be placed past the stomach into the small intestine.
+This provides slower, continuous feedings.

 WHAT ARE THE RISKS OF A FEEDING TUBE?

 Feeding tubes are generally very safe and effective.
 However, problems may occur, even when the tube is placed properly.
 These include:

 - Irritation of the nose, mouth, or stomach, causing minor bleeding

 - Stuffy nose or infection of the nose if the tube is placed through the nose

 If the tube is misplaced and not in the proper position, the baby may have problems with:

 In rare cases, the feeding tube can puncture the stomach.